-The maximum latency between your cloud SDDC and on-premises data center must be 100 msec roundtrip.
+- The maximum latency between your cloud SDDC and on-premises data center cannot exceed 100 msec roundtrip.

-Decide which of your on-premises users you want to grant Cloud Administrator permissions to.
+- Decide which of your on-premises users will have Cloud Administrator permissions.
 Add these users to a group within your identity source.
 Ensure that this group has access to your on-premises environment.

 Prerequisites for Linking with Cloud Gateway Appliance

-The following prerequisites apply only to linking with the Cloud Gateway Appliance.
+The following prerequisites apply when linking with the Cloud Gateway Appliance.

-Your on-premises environment is running vSphere 6.5 patch d or later.
-You can link only one on-premises SSO domain and one cloud SDDC.
+- Your on-premises environment is running vSphere 6.5 patch d or later.

 Prerequisites for Linking from the Cloud SDDC

-The following prerequisites apply only to linking from the cloud SDDC.
+The following prerequisites apply when linking from the cloud SDDC.